 They initially partnered with Monster Cable to manufacture the first Beats by Dr. Dre Studio headphones, which launched in July 2008.
 In August 2010, mobile phone manufacturer HTC purchased 50.1% of Beats for $309 million, valuing the company at roughly $618 million.
 In July 2012, HTC sold half it's stake back to Jimmy and Dre for $150 million, retaining a 25% stake.
 In September 2013, HTC sold the remaining 25% stake back to Jimmy and Dre for $265 million.
 At the same time, Beats announced that it had received a $500 million investment from private equity firm Carlyle Group.
 The investment valued Beats at $1 billion for the first time.
 In January 2014, the company launched a subscription music service called Beats Music.

 On May 28, 2014, after weeks of rumors, Apple officially confirmed that it was acquiring Beats by Dre for $3 billion.
 Apple would pay $2.6 billion in cash and $400 million in stock for the company.
 At the time of the sale, Dre and Jimmy both owned 25% of Beats.
 Their respective stakes were worth $750 million before taxes, roughly $500 million after taxes.
-When combined with Dre's separate $280 million fortune from music, he was officially worth $780 million after taxes when the deal closed.
 The Carlyle Group earned $1 billion.

 Apple Stock Ownership